 Connecting to the bluetooth device with rfcomm, this command requires root privilege, so use sudo .

-sudo rfcomm connect <bluetooth host device> <Target bluetooth device MAC address> <channel>
+sudo rfcomm connect <bluetooth host device> <Target bluetooth device MAC> <channel>

 An exaple of connecting bluetooth hot device hci0 to a client device on channel 2